Asahikawa Freeride Tour Overview

 Premium Inclusions

 This is what sets Mint apart.
 We include the good stuff, upfront.
-A private single room, stoked qualified guides, daily transport, lift tickets, some meals, avy gear, and even a fleet of powder boards to demo.
-No upsells, no last-minute extras, just a premium setup so you can focus on riding and having a killer time.
+A private single room, qualified guides, daily transport, lift tickets, some meals, avy gear, and even a fleet of powder boards to demo.
+No upsells, no last-minute extras, just a premium setup so you can focus on enjoying your trip.

 Highlights